UniFormal/uniformal.github.io/doc/setup/esslli-2019-instructions.md

 Setup will in particular
 * configure jEdit for use with MMT
 * git clone the [LATIN2 archive](https://gl.mathhub.info/MMT/LATIN2/tree/esslli2019), which we will use in this course

-On Windows, this assumes that `git` can be called from within `sh`, which means `sh` has to be in your PATH; depending on how you installed `git`, this may already be the case.
-If it is not in your PATH, you can also directly issue the `java -jar mmt.jar` command from within Git Bash from an existing [Git for Windows](https://gitforwindows.org/) installation.

 ### 6) Run MMT